Types of turntables

 – More noise is produced due to the moving part even while doing a single operation

 – Frequent replacement of parts is required due to the instability caused by the shaft, this makes it hard to find.

-A DJ turntable is generally sensitive towards the external force and offers high torque with constant speed, it produces a special sound effect when the platter is manually rotated in reverse direction.
+A DJ turntable is generally sensitive towards the external force and offers high torque with constant speed, it produces a special sound effect when the platter is manually rotated in the reverse direction.
 The most influential turntable was TECHNICS SL-1200, it was developed Shuichi Obata at Matsushita(later known as Panasonic) in 1971.
 Although there are many turntables in the market the TECHNICS SL-1200 series is said to be the all-time favorite.
 It gained rapid attention amongst the club DJs and even radio jockeys.
 This was a game-changer for the industry disk jockeys with direct-drive design.
 The new design provides better control and other DJ effects like damage due to excessive scratches and beat-shuffling or beat-juggling.

 Those were some of the many many turntables available.
 You can check them all out at so be sure to head over there now!